Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 The American Brook Lamprey's secretive nature makes knowledge of its distribution unclear and undetermined.
 Historically thought to be limited to smaller streams in the northeast quarter of Iowa, it has more recently been recorded throughout the Upper Iowa, Upper Wapsipincon and Turkey River drainages, with a few scattered populations found in the upper portion of the Iowa River drainage.

-Larval stage eats minute plants, animals and bits of organic matter.
+Larval stage eats tiny plants, animals and bits of organic matter.
 After it reaches maturity in the fall, its digestive system becomes non-functional; little food is eaten from fall until the next spring.

 State Records are not documented for non-game species.